DUNE/femb_doc/test_stand_expert/ADC/ADC_Shift_Instructions.md

     * Wait for 5 minutes till cables warm up.
 Use timer to time yourself.
     * Dress the cables and tie them off with the velcro.
     * Tag basket, remove it from the pulley and put it under the table.
-      REMEMBER TO INDICATE TEST STATUS ON THE TAG!
+      REMEMBER TO INDICATE TEST STATUS ON THE TAG (Failed, DA complete, All tests complete)
     * Leave covered basket under the table to dry further for another 10 minutes (use timer)
     * If the test failed to complete, put a mark against the board number on the whiteboard in the column corresponding to the board.